KennedyAjana/CAPSTONE-FINAL/README.md

 2. **Data Visualization Libraries:**
    - **Matplotlib & Seaborn:** For creating static visualizations.
    - **Plotly:** For creating interactive visualizations that can be displayed on dashboards.
+   - **Tableau:** For creating interactive visualizations that can be displayed on dashboards.

 3.